bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/python-pandas/index.md

 python3 read_csv.py
 ```

-## Ingesting data
+## 2. Ingesting data

-To run pandas on Bacalhau you must store your assets in a location that Bacalhau has access to.
+To run Pandas on Bacalhau you must store your assets in a location that Bacalhau has access to.
 We usually default to storing data on IPFS and code in a container, but you can also easily upload your script to IPFS too.

-If you are interested in finding out more about how to ingest your data into IPFS, please see the [data ingestion guide](https://docs.bacalhau.org/examples/data-ingestion/).
+If you are interested in finding out more about how to ingest your data into IPFS, please see the [data ingestion guide](../../../setting-up/data-ingestion/).

 We've already uploaded the script and data to IPFS to the following CID: `QmfKJT13h5k1b23ja3ZCVg5nFL9oKz2bVXc8oXgtwiwhjz`.
-You can look at this by browsing to one of the HTTP IPFS proxies like [ipfs.io](https://cloudflare-ipfs.com/ipfs/QmfKJT13h5k1b23ja3ZCVg5nFL9oKz2bVXc8oXgtwiwhjz/) or [w3s.link](https://bafybeih4hyydvojazlyv5zseelgn5u67iq2wbrbk2q4xoiw2d3cacdmzlu.ipfs.w3s.link/).
+You can look at this by browsing to one of the HTTP IPFS proxies like [ipfs.io](https://cloudflare-ipfs.com/ipfs/QmfKJT13h5k1b23ja3ZCVg5nFL9oKz2bVXc8oXgtwiwhjz/) or [w3s.link](https://github.com/web3-storage/w3link).

-## Running a Bacalhau Job
+## 3. Running a Bacalhau Job

-After mounting the Pandas script and data from IPFS, we can now use the container for running on Bacalhau.
-To submit a job, run the following Bacalhau command:

 Now we're ready to run a Bacalhau job, whilst mounting the Pandas script and data from IPFS.
-We'll use the `bacalhau docker run` command to do this.
-The `-v` flag allows us to mount a file or directory from IPFS into the container.
-The `-v` flag takes two arguments, the first is the IPFS CID and the second is the path to the directory in the container.
-The `-v` flag can be used multiple times to mount multiple directories.
+We'll use the `bacalhau docker run` command to do this:

 ```bash
 %%bash --out job_id